ArthurDassier/Mjolnir_kit/README.md

 **Note: The cv windows have been commented out so that no errors occur when running in headless mode.
 For debugging, its suggested to uncomment these lines.**

-#### **lane_guidance_node**

-Associated file: lane_guidance.py

-This node subscribes to the [centroid](#Topics) topic, calculates the throttle and steering based on the centroid value, and then publish them to their corresponding topics.

-Throttle is based on whether or not a centroid exists - car goes faster when centroid is present and slows down when there is none.

-Steering is based on a proportional controller implemented by its error function.
-Gain (Kp) can be tuned in this script.

 ## Topics